 How Bad Does He Want to Meet the Kids?

-None of my dates were in a great hurry to meet my child.
-How about your partners?
-Yeah, I didn’t think so.
-With that said, if your date wants to meet your children right away and start spending time with them, I’d consider this as a red sign.
-I’d have to read a few child abuse research articles and do background research to find out why it is so important he meet my kids right away.
-It may scare me to the point I would quit the relationship.
+If your date wants to meet your children right away and start spending time with them, I’d consider this as a red sign.
+I’d have to find out why it is so important that he meet my kids right away.
+Moving too fast in relationships scare me even to the point I would think about quitting the relationship.

 Does Your Partner Self Medicate?

 Most of us have a “thing.”
 Some of us smoke cigarettes or weed to release stress; some of us take a shot of alcohol to cool off.
 Then some must have it no matter what the day brings or what time of day it is.
-Your partner may have bigger fish to fry if this is the case, and I wouldn’t date someone with a severe addiction.
+My child doesn’t like my new partner because he drinks too much, and you know what, I don’t it either.